 Healthy teeth and gums are important to your overall health.
 In a past blog article, Your Dental Health and Heart Health, we established that something as simple as brushing/ flossing regularly and seeing your dentist at least two times per year may save your life.
 Good dental habits are the best prevention of tooth decay.
 These include proper brushing and flossing, dental checkups at least twice a year, enough fluoride, and eating well.
 Can fluoride varnish help get enough fluoride to your teeth to make a difference?

 What is Fluoride Varnish?

-A substance (typically 5% NaF, sodium fluoride) that your hygienist paints onto your teeth to prevent caries (cavities) in your teeth.
+Fluoride varnish is a substance (typically 5% NaF, sodium fluoride) that your hygienist paints onto your teeth to prevent caries (cavities) in your teeth.
 The solution creates a surface, on your tooth, that has a hardening effect on bones and teeth.
 When the fluoride varnish is applied to the tooth it will slowly release the fluoride over time and which also helps reduce tooth sensitivity.

 How Often is Fluoride Varnish Safe to Use?